 The Project also assisted farmers in replacing old, low-quality and disease-susceptible tea and fruit plants with better varieties.
 This project intervention was carried out in 10 of the 16 project provinces that produced tea and fruit; and has so far covered a combined area of 10,398 ha (9,002 ha of tea and 1,396 ha of fruits).
 The variety replacement is expected to increase crop yields by 50% to 150%.
 Pesticide use is also expected to be decreased given the improved resistance of the new varieties to pest and diseases.

 To effectively monitor, analyze, and certify agriculture products, the Project upgraded key regional laboratories with new laboratory equipment.
 Six laboratories were re-equipped and included those under the Department of Crop Production (1), Department of Plant Protection (1), and the National Agro-Forestry-Fisheries Quality Assurance Department (NAFIQAD) (3); which are spread across Viet Nam's northern, central and southern regions.

-The BPMU and PPMUs have conducted 2,170 various training courses for 54,201 participants, among who include managers, technicians, builders, and biogas works users.
-Female participants accounted for 22%.
-Households trained on the safe construction, operation, and maintenance of biogas digesters have exceeded 30,000.
+To date, the BPMU and PPMUs have conducted 1,711 various training courses for 48,065 participants, among who include managers, technicians, builders, and biogas works users.
+Female and ethnic minority participants accounted for 24% and 6.3%, respectively.
+Households trained on the safe construction, operation, and maintenance of biogas digesters have reached 30,000.